We are very pleased to support the alpaca community by offering a collection kit and blood processing service for alpaca vets.

 How to access the service

-All enquiries about our alpaca service must come via your vet.
-We recommend speaking with your vet to decide if the service is something you would like to use.
-They can then get in touch with us for further information or to make a booking.
+All enquiries about our alpaca service must come from your vet.
+We recommend that you speak with your vet to decide if the service is appropriate.
+They can then get in touch with us for further information and discuss using our service.